Period Calculator

 • Fertile Window: July 10 – July 15

-• Pregnancy Planning: Knowing your fertile window helps increase chances of conception.
+• Plan for Pregnancy: Identify your fertile window to increase the chances of conception.

-• Manage PMS: Prepare in advance for physical and emotional changes.
+• Manage PMS Symptoms: Prepare for mood swings, cramps, and other physical changes.

-• Detect Irregularities: Spot missed periods or abnormal symptoms early.
+• Detect Irregularities: Recognize missed periods or unusual symptoms early on.

-2. Follicular Phase (Days 1–13): Hormones prepare an egg for release; estrogen rises.
+2. Follicular Phase (Days 1–13): Hormones prepare an egg for release; estrogen levels rise.

-3. Ovulation Phase (Day 14): The mature egg is released from the ovary.
+3. Ovulation (Day 14): The mature egg is released from the ovary.

-4. Luteal Phase (Days 15–28): Progesterone rises, and the body prepares for pregnancy.
-If no fertilization, menstruation begins again.
+4. Luteal Phase (Days 15–28): Progesterone supports potential pregnancy; if no fertilization, menstruation starts again.

 Cycle LengthOvulation DayFertile WindowNext Period